NotePlan/plugins/jgclark.Summaries/README.md

 noteplan://x-callback-url/runPlugin?pluginID=jgclark.Summaries&command=periodStats&arg0=month&arg1=12&arg2=2023
 ```

-## weeklyStatsToCSV command
+## "Weekly Stats as CSV" and "Weekly Stats for Mermaid"  commands
+These are niche commands:
-This is a niche command!
-It generates stats for the specified mentions and hashtags over a period of consecutive weeks, and write out as a CSV file to 'Plugins/data/jgclark.Summaries/weekly_stats.csv'.
-This is designed to be used by third-party graphing tools.
+- "Weekly Stats as CSV" generates stats for the specified mentions and hashtags over a period of consecutive weeks, and write out as a CSV file to 'Plugins/data/jgclark.Summaries/weekly_stats.csv'.
+This is designed to be used by third-party graphing tools, such as gnuplot.
+- "Weekly Stats for Mermaid" produces the data for Mermaid to produce a chart of the specified mention(s) and hashtag(s) over a period of consecutive weeks, written to 'Plugins/data/jgclark.Summaries/weekly_stats_for_mermaid.txt'.

-The relevant settings for this command are:
+The relevant settings for these commands are:
+- Items to Chart: Comma-separated list of @mentions or #hashtags to chart.
 - Chart Duration (in weeks): e.g. 26.
-If this is set to 0, the plugin will generate a sensible longish period up to 1 year.
-Note, that this is the number of completed weeks.
-Normally, the current incomplete week will be added.
-- Items to Chart: Comma-separated list of @mentions or #hashtags to chart.
+Number of weeks to look back when generating stats (including heatmaps), not including sparklines.
+- Include current week?
+Whether this include the (probably incomplete) current week, or only completed weeks.

 ## To do
 - now NotePlan has begun to make HTML content possible, I wish to create proper charts/graphs of numeric summaries.
 (The 'ASCII art' sparklines were an interim step towards this.)